syncfusion-content/wpf-docs/wpf/DropDownButtonAdv/Blendability.md

 * The Create Style Resource window will appear as shown below.
-Click Ok to create a new style for Button Control.
+Click OK to create a new style for Button Control.